TuurDutoit/polyfill-client/README.md

 ## Concepts
 When [Polyfill.start()] is called, Polyfill generates a `<script>` tag with the `src` attribute set to `polyfill.js?` followed by the names of the added polyfills (URL escaped), seperated by a `&` (for example: `polyfill.js?polyfill1&second-polyfill&myThirdPolyfill`).
 This script is then appended to the `<head>`.

 So, when `Polyfill.start()` is called, a request to the server will be initiated, with a URL that equals the `src` of the script.
-The server can then extract the required polyfills, read them from disk (or cache) concatenate them and send the resulting filr to the client.
-This code, including some [Polyfill.register()] calls, will then be executed and the polyfills will thus be loaded.
+The server can then extract the required polyfills, read them from disk (or cache) concatenate them and send the resulting file to the client.
+This code will then be executed and the polyfills will thus be loaded.